neoXmito/neoXmito/README.md

 # Hi there, I'm MALAMA DAVID CHALI 👋

-Currently exploring the world of software development, data science, mecatronics, electronics and diving into the exciting fields of **Embedded Systems** and **Edge AI**.
+Currently an engineer in training , specialising in industrial engineering option artificial intelligence and data science .
+I'm exploring the world of software development, data science, mecatronics, electronics and diving into the exciting fields of **Embedded Systems** and **Edge AI**.

 ---